ELIASADAMS/Antokolskyj/README.md

 ## Project Overview

-The animation focuses on scenes from Antokolsky's life in Vilnius (Vilna), likely in the late 19th or early 20th century.
-The project explores themes of Antokolsky's identity as a Jewish artist, and the historical context of Vilnius's Jewish community, with a focus on key locations and characters from Antokolsky's life.
+The animation focuses on scenes from Antokolsky's life.
+The project explores themes of Antokolsky's identity as a Jewish artist, and the historical context of Jewish community, artistry, with a focus on key locations and characters from Antokolsky's life.

 ## File Structure